bkamapantula/bkamapantula.github.io/about.md

 # About

+## Know
+### Now
+1. I work at _Memorang_ currently since April 2021 solving content creation, organization problems apart from alogrithmic study material recommendations for students.
+2. I teach Computing concepts to the students at the Zilla Parishad High School (ZPHS), Mansoorabad.
+For the academic year 2022-23, we taught grade 8 and 9 students.
+3. I volunteer for the [Hyderabad Python User Group](https://www.meetup.com/HydPyGroup/) (HydPy).
+4. I am a co-organizer for the upcoming [PyCon India](https://in.pycon.org/2023/) conference in September 2023.

-### Know
+### Recent (~2 years)
-1. I'm with *Gramener* currently (since Aug 2016) with primary focus on building developer tools.
+1. I was working at *Gramener* between Aug 2016 and April 2021 with primary focus on building developer tools.
 At Gramener, in the past, I focused on building data-driven visual solutions, architecting technical solutions and data communication among other things.
-2. I co-organize data storytelling events regularly ([meetup](https://www.meetup.com/meetup-group-EkjzkhLt/)).
+2. I used to co-organize data storytelling events regularly ([meetup](https://www.meetup.com/meetup-group-EkjzkhLt/)).
 Explore [#datastoryday](https://twitter.com/hashtag/datastoryday?src=hashtag_click) or [#comicsworkshop](https://twitter.com/hashtag/comicsworkshop?src=hashtag_click) on Twitter.
+We have since dissolved the meet-up group.
-3. I volunteer my time (not too actively) with [BehanBox](https://www.behanbox.com/) on creating data stories, data projects.
+3. I used to volunteer my time (not too actively) with [BehanBox](https://www.behanbox.com/) on creating data stories, data projects.
 Follow [BehanBox](https://twitter.com/behanbox) for updates.
-4. I'm an [OSM contributor](https://wiki.openstreetmap.org/wiki/User:Thoughtisdead).
+4. I used to be an [OSM contributor](https://wiki.openstreetmap.org/wiki/User:Thoughtisdead).
 Largely, I'm interested in neighborhood mapping and making OSM accessible in Telugu.
 I use OSM's in-browser iD editor and [StreetComplete](https://github.com/westnordost/StreetComplete/) to contribute.
 I track the progress of our colony mapping at a [community site](https://talk.southendpark.org/t/mapping-our-colony/11) I maintain.
+5. I helped organize the regional Python conference, [PyConf Hyderabad](https://pyconf.hydpy.org/2022/) 2022.

 ### Devices